Bobber Doggin: Trout, Steelhead, And Salmon Tactics

 In the boat, the anglers can drift the boat down the river and have their bobbers drifting out and beside the boat.
 You can drift for miles with this setup if the river bottom doesn’t get too deep.

-If the river is 5 feet deep you can set your bobber to 7 to 12 feet deep.
-If the river gets deeper say 10 feet deep, your bait and weight will remain on the bottom.
+If the river is five feet deep you can set your bobber to seven to twelve feet deep.
+If the river gets deeper your bait and weight will still remain on the bottom.
 The only time you will need to adjust your weight is if it gets much deeper than the line is below your bobber.

-Bobber doggin is not good in very shallow water of 2 feet or less for a few reasons, primarily that the float might spook the fish.
+Bobber doggin is not good in very shallow water of two feet or less for a few reasons, primarily that the float might spook the fish.

 When doing bobber doggin by boat or by foot, the top of your bobber should be angled downstream since your sinker will be dragging on the bottom.